-In a low interest rate environment, the fixed income portfolio is subject to reinvestment risk as well.
-As securities mature, reinvestment may yield a lower return.
+In an environment in which interest rates decline, the fixed income portfolio is subject to reinvestment risk as well.
+As higher yielding securities mature, reinvestment may yield a lower return.

 The Foundation's short-term investments are primarily held in STIP.
 There is no restriction on the weighted average maturity of the portfolio as it is managed relative to the maturity structure of the liabilities, that is, the liquidity demands of the Foundation.
 The nature and maturity of individual securities in the STIP allow for the use of weighted average maturity as an effective risk management tool.
 The Foundation periodically reviews the investment policy to address interest rate risk in its fixed income portfolio.